-Division 250 also does not apply if you are a small business entity for the income year in which the arrangement period for the tax-preferred use of the asset starts, and you choose to deduct amounts under Subdivision 328-D (capital allowances for small business entities) for the asset for that income year.
+Division 250 also does not apply if you are a small business entity for the income year in which the arrangement period for the tax-preferred use of the asset starts, and vou choose to deduct amounts under Subdivision 328-D (capital allowances for small business entities) for the asset for that income year.
 Division 250 also does not apply to certain relatively short-term and lower value arrangements.
-Go to our website at www.ato.gov.au for more information.
+For more information, go to www.ato.gov.au and enter 'division 250' in the 'Search for' box at the top of the page.

-When you have completed your Business and professional items schedule for individuals 2010, you will need to transfer:
+When you have completed your Business and professional items schedule for individuals 2011, you will need to transfer:

-- your Net personal services income (PSI) amount (if any) from A item P1 on your schedule to A item 14 on page 13 of your tax return (supplementary section) - your NET INCOME OR LOSS FROM BUSINESS amounts from Y and Z item P8 on your schedule to B and C (respectively) item 15 on page 14 of your tax return (supplementary section).
+- your Net personal services income (PSI) amount (if any) from A item P1 on your schedule to A item 14 on page 13 of your tax return (supplementary section) - vour NET INCOME OR LOSS FROM BUSINESS amounts from Y and Z item P8 on your schedule to B and C (respectively) item 15 on page 14 of your tax return (supplementary section).